domsson/candies/README.md

 ## Candies with monitoring capabilities

-_Live blocks_, or monitoring candies refers to the option to have the program keep running and print their result over and over again, whenever they detect a change in the value.
+_Live blocks_, or monitoring candies, refers to the option to have the program keep running and print their result over and over again, whenever they detect a change in the value.
 If a block offers this option, it should be made available with the `-m` command line switch.

 An example would be a CPU temperature program that prints the current temperature once when initially run, then prints it again whenever the temperature changes.
 Each print should be terminated with a line break (`\n`).